wjt/threadbare/docs/CONTRIBUTING.md

 ## Language

 In-game text and dialogue for the main storyline should be written in English, for translation into other languages.
-Learner-contributed text and dialogue may be written in another language if preferred.
+Text and dialogue in StoryQuests may be written in another language if preferred.

 Prefer US English spellings for in-game text and dialogue, as well as source